VirtusLab/git-machete-intellij-plugin/README.md

 To overwrite them, use `GRADLE_COMPILE_JAVA_JVM_ARGS` environment variable (e.g. `GRADLE_COMPILE_JAVA_JVM_ARGS=-Xmx2g ./gradlew build`).

+Local (non-CI) builds by default do not run most of [Checker Framework's](https://checkerframework.org/manual/) checkers to speed up Java compilation.<br/>
+To make local builds more aligned with CI builds (at the expense of ~2x slower compilation from scratch), set `RUN_ALL_CHECKERS` environment variable to `true`.

+In case of spurious cache-related issues with Gradle build, try one of the following:
+* `./gradlew clean` and re-run the failing `./gradlew` command with `--no-build-cache`
+* remove .gradle/ directory in the project directory
+* remove ~/.gradle/caches/ (or even the entire ~/.gradle/) directory

 ### Run & debug

 To run an instance of IDE with Git Machete IntelliJ Plugin installed from the current source,